LayersOfAbstraction/LayersOfAbstraction.github.io/_posts/0001-01-13-AttachGatsbySSGToWebsite.md

 ## Put the gatsby generated files in the root ##

 You heard right.
 After all we're doing a merge here.
 Just go inside the folder `gatsby-integration` and cut and paste everything into the root.
+Delete. `index.js` in the following folder `src\pages`.

 ## Run the site ##